-The paradox of “Handmade”: Why we pay more for less perfection
+The mystery of “Handmade”: Why we crave human sacrifice

-The contradiction of craving: handmade cars vs. handmade heart pacemakers
+Handmade cars vs. Handmade heart pacemakers

-The secret ingredient: Who made the chocolate (and why it matters)
+The secret ingredient: Who made the chocolate?

 As some of you may know, St. Valentine’s Day in Japan is unique.
 Globally, lovers exchange gifts.
 In Japan, February 14th is the day when girls confess their love (often with great anxiety) by gifting chocolates.
 (It must always be chocolates, though I still don’t know why that is.)